Denzel Bowles

-Denzel Bowles (born May 1, 1989) is an American professional basketball player who last played for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).
+Denzel Onassis Bowles (born May 1, 1989) is an American former professional basketball player.

 Professional career

 2011–12 season

 Bowles began his professional career with BC Šiauliai of the Lithuanian League.
 There, he averaged 12.6 points per game and 6.4 rebounds per game while playing in 12 games.

 On May 6, 2012, Bowles helped the B-Meg Llamados to win the 2012 PBA Commissioner's Cup championship.
 He was fouled with 1.2 seconds left in the seventh game of the championship series, and nailed both free throws to send the game into overtime and win 90–84.
 Bowles finished that game with 39 points and 21 rebounds.

 2012–13 season

 Bowles signed in September 2012 to play for the Zhejiang Golden Bulls of the Chinese Basketball Association (CBA).

 In the middle of 2013, Bowles returned to the Philippines for the second time as an import for his former team in the country, now renamed as the San Mig Coffee Mixers, for the 2013 PBA Commissioner's Cup.